Kai-Richardson/334A/assn3/README.md

 If you want to watch it run in ~slow motion~ (so you can see the threads in htop), just don't add the release flag.
 It'll be much _much_ slower.

-I also added an option (`--buffer X`) to change the number of kilobytes for the buffered writing memory.
+I also added an option (`--buffer X`, must go after positional arguments) to change the number of kilobytes for the buffered writing memory.

 Note:
 This is currently busted on the main Virtual Desktop, due to permissions for cargo/rustc being really really messed up.
 They prevent me from bootstraping my own installation at the present.

+The arguments don't show any help text for the positional arguments, working on a fix for the crate.